unsol/design/README.md

 > WebAssembly or wasm is a new, portable, size- and load-time-efficient format.
 WebAssembly is currently being designed as an open standard by a W3C Community Group.

 Ethereum flavored WebAssembly or ewasm is a restricted subset of wasm that defines an interface for interacting with the Ethereum Blockchain.
-To accomplish this it,
+The changes and additions to wasm are as follows

 * Specifies an [Ethereum system module](https://github.com/ethereum/evm2.0-design/blob/master/eth_interface.md) to facilitate interaction with the Ethereum Environment
 * [Adds Metering](https://github.com/ethereum/evm2.0-design/blob/master/metering.md)